malcolmlett/malcolmlett.github.io/wiki/A-Work-in-Progress-Theory-of-Learning.md

+---
+title: A Work in Progress Theory of Learning
+layout: wiki
+parent: Wiki
+---

 In contrast to my theories on consciousness itself, I have no strong ideas on how learning must operate.
 I'm merely trying to put something together that would probably work.

 The motivation is that I can't really prove general artificial intelligence without learning.
 Additionally, some of the algorithms /processors in my consciousness architecture are hard to write by hand, so a learning mechanism provides an alternative way of creating them.